jaysonkiggundu/LSP_REPO_DELTA/JavaProjectRoot/src/org/howard/edu/lsp/assignment1/README.md

 To run this program correctly.

-1. Make sure you are in the root directory. /LSP_REPO_DELTA
+1. Make sure you are in the root directory.
+JavaProjectRoot

 2. First run command "javac src/org/howard/edu/lsp/assignment1/HelloWorld.java" to compile the java file inside the terminal.